-4. The Proposed Design Scheme of BIT-Embedded Framework Hot Spot
+3. The Design Scheme of BIT-Embedded Framework Hot Spot

-This section describes the proposed design scheme for embedding tester components into the hook classes of the framework in order to facilitate testing whether the framework's functional contracts are observed when the hook classes are extended to adapt to an application.
-The design scheme is illustrated using the UML diagramming notations and the C++ language.
+This section describes the proposed design scheme for embedding tester components into the extended hot spots of the framework in order to facilitate testing whether the framework's functional contracts are observed when adapting/extending hot spots.
+Figure 1 shows a framework hot spot with the composition pattern in which many hook class objects are connected to a template class object.
+The template class object is composed with the objects that belong to the subclass of the hook class, through an instance variable (represented as hRef in Figure 1)[21].

-The class diagram in Figure 2 shows the composition pattern of a BIT-embedded framework hot spot in which the tester components are embedded together with extended component of the hook class as a framework CUT (class or component under test).
-The classes in the shaded area of the diagram represent the components embedded or attached to the framework hot spot.
+Figure 2 shows a BIT-embedded composition pattern where the tester components are attached to the framework hot spot, with an extended component of the hook class as a framework CUT (class or component under test).
+The classes in the shaded area of the figure represent the tester components embedded or attached to the framework hot spot.
 The TestController and TestLogger are the tester components attached from the outside of the CUT, while the other components are BITs embedded into the CUT.
 The CutTester is an abstract base class of the BIT components which provides the same interface as the CUT for the template class object through the hook class.
 The CutSensitizer and CutMonitor are designed as subclasses of the CutTester class, which is a subclass of the hook class.
 The BITs and the CUT form a chain structure connected through the tCut, which is an instance variable of the CutTester class.
-The Template object is composed with the CUT through the Hook class interface referenced by the hCut variable.
+The Template object is attached to the CUT through the Hook class interface referenced by the hCut variable.
 Via a chain of the BIT components in between, the template object is connected to the CUT located at the end of the chain.